MSDLLCpapers/obsidian/docs/wiki/5_AcquisitionFunction.md

 * If specifying custom hyperparameters for an acquisition function, use a dictionary element where the key is the acquisition function name and the value is a nested dictionary storing its hyperparameters (e.g., {'UCB': {'beta': 0.1}} for Upper Confidence Bound with a specified beta parameter).

-## 3. Understanding Acquisition Functions and Hyperparameters
+## 3. Single-Objective Optimization: Acquisition Functions and Hyperparameters

 ### 3.1 Expected Improvement (EI)